myllynen/ansible-packer/README.md

 ## Quick Usage Example

-To build an image install [Packer](https://www.packer.io/), ensure Packer is available as _packer.io_ command (create a sym link if needed), then clone this repo and run the playbook as shown below:
+To build an image install [Packer](https://www.packer.io/), then clone this repo and run the playbook as shown below.
+The playbook expects Packer to be available as _packer.io_, define _packer\_binary_ to change the executable name.

 ```
 # Build latest RHEL 8 image on Qemu with all defaults